trisulnsm/dinodoc/trisuldocs/docs/ug/domain/change_domain.md

 On the hub node there is another file called the `domain0.cert_secret` representing the private key file.

-## Switching to a distributed domain
+## Switching to a Distributed Domain

 Changes to the domain settings just involve regenerating a new cert+key pair — a new pair of files `domain0.cert` and `domain0.cert_secret`.